Cambridge-ICCS/cambridge-iccs.github.io/summerschool25-prerequisites.md

 The concepts discussed in this course can be applied to almost any programming language, however we will use Python as a vehicle for specific examples and exercises.
 Therefore having at least a basic knowledge of Python will be useful as well as a working Python 3 installation on your system.
-Follow the instructions on the workshop material GitHub to get setup with the examples: https://github.com/Cambridge-ICCS/testing-workshop/blob/main/example/
+Follow the instructions on the [workshop material GitHub to get setup with the examples](https://github.com/Cambridge-ICCS/testing-workshop/blob/main/example/).

 ## FTorch